mikelgmh/cookie-manager/README.md

 - The banner's parent div must have the following class: `c-cookies-config-banner`.
 This is used to show / hide the banner.
 - Inside the banner there must be an element with the following class:  `banner-container`.
 This is used to show / hide the banner.
 - The accept all button must have this class: `cm-banner-accept-all-btn`.
+- The reject all button must have this class: `cm-banner-reject-all-btn`.
 - The cookie config button must have this class: `cm-banner-config-btn`.

 ### Modal